-With the advent of GSM-and WLAN- networks in our daily lives, they have become indispensable.
-The steadily growing number of applications demand still for new requirements for such systems, ranging from low-data bitrates and low power-consumption to an extremely high transmission capacity and a low latency at the same time.
-Moreover, radio networks are becoming increasingly complex by other functions such as the location-awareness of such mobile devices.
+The availability of cellular WLAN- networks have become an indispensable part of our daily lives.
+The steadily growing number of applications imposes new requirements on these systems, ranging from low-data rate and low power-consumption on the one hand to an extremely high transmission capacity and a low latency at the other.
+Moreover, radio networks are becoming increasingly complex by added functionality such as the location-based services.

 IMST has extensive experience in all major telecommunication standards such as GSM / GPRS / EDGE, UMTS, LTE, WiFi, Bluetooth and ZigBee, as well as in proprietary approaches for radio communication.
 Our participation in numerous national and international research projects allows us to develop new technologies and applications early and to make them available for our customers.

 Below you will find a selection of our major research topics in the field of wireless networks and location technologies: